Ask Coach Nicole: Dairy Dilemma

 But what about Vitamin D?

-Well, vitamin D is often ADDED to milk (they call it ‘fortifying’ it) because – surprise – milk does not naturally contain Vitamin D in any significant amount.
-They are even fortifying your cereal and your orange juice these days with Vitamin D – but it is not naturally occurring there, either.
-As I discussed in a previous post, the best source of Vitamin D is the sun.
+Well, vitamin D is often ADDED to milk (they call it ‘fortifying’ it) because - surprise - milk does not naturally contain Vitamin D in any significant amount.
+They are even fortifying your cereal and your orange juice these days with Vitamin D - but it is not naturally occurring there, either.
+The best source of Vitamin D is the sun.

 But what about CALCIUM??